 "Katherine Hepburn?"
 Why that would be ecstasy ...
 But no to any one of those.

 "I've got it."
 My dad said.
 "Woody Allen."

 And what woman, meeting her future father-in-law, whom she will have to deal with for the next thirty years, doesn't want to be compared physically to Woody Allen?

-Cup of Old Pens

-It's not that the pens are crap, although many are - who has nice pens any more?

-It's not that I wrote so furiously with them, and bled out all the ink that coursed through them.

-It's that they are old now, twenty, thirty years lying in the drawer with the rusty paperclips and shredded rubber bands, whatever dreams they might have dreamed turning to scab in their sleeves.

-Success
+The Woman Who Would Not Melt

-I always looked at prospective girlfriends and asked - Is this one going to last?
-And if she lasts, what will happen to her?

-I noticed the adults in town were not so great-looking.

-And even though the girls I knew looked terrific at the moment, a girl who would not go soft in the firm nice places, or firm in the nice soft ones.
+I always looked at young, prospective girlfriends and asked -Will this one stand up to the rigors of time?
+I noticed that the adults in our town were all melted candles.
+I wanted a woman who would not melt.
+And though the girls I knew looked terrific at the moment, Firm and pliant, with a faraway look, I expected that would change.
+So I was on the lookout for a girl who would not crumble or fade, a girl who would not go soft in the firm good places, who would not go firm in the nice soft ones.

-I knew that that might change.

-So I was on the lookout for a girl who would not crumble or fade,

 Then I met Rachel, who had the sturdy nature I had been searching for.

-When first we lay together, that I said to her, "You have a pleasing density."
+She never lets me forget that when first we lay together, I said to her, "You have a very pleasing density."
 She scoffed.
 You scoff.
-Everyone likes a good scoff, don't they?

-But I will tell you, when we check into a hotel, the clerk always makes a point of asking her, "Will you be needing a separate bed for your father?"
+Everyone likes a good scoff, am I right?
+And she kept her part of the bargain.
+A natural athlete with a sunny disposition.
+It was I who did not hold up so well.
+When we check into a hotel, the clerk will make a point of asking my beautiful wife, "Will you be needing a separate bed for your father?"

 The Clarinet Is a Difficult Instrument

-I was eating minestrone when I heard something fall outside my apartment window.
+I was eating minestrone when I heard something fall

+outside my apartment window.

 Too dark to see much but a pair of hairy arms slam shut a window on the third floor of the building opposite mine.

-In the morning all I found was a bent clarinet on cement,

-dented horn and pawn shop sticker saying nine dollars.
+In the morning all I found was a bent clarinet on cement, dented horn and pawn shop sticker saying nine dollars.
 It reminded me of the French explorer Antoine de la Mothe Cadillac.
 He too had dreams, set sail up the St. Lawrence, looking for China, and wound up settling in Detroit instead.

 We Think We Invented Wondering

 We think we invented wondering, but that may not be true.
 All these things buzzing around us -what if wondering is all they do?
 Wide-eyed, zigging, zagging, eating - all of it a query that is never resolved -an unbegun sentence that hangs in the air -that being the business of being, without the extra ado.

 On Having My First Hearing Aid Implanted

 I hear ...

-my breath like an athlete drawing strength for the next heat ...

-the murmur of the exhaust fan reaching out to me from a duct ...

-the thud of the windshield blades dragged across ice...

-a new sound from an old CD, a liquid throb of accordion

-the squeak of the snow-pack as I step toward the door

-the gasp of the apple surrendering to the knife
+my breath like an athlete drawing strength for the next heat ... the murmur of the exhaust fan reaching out to me from a duct ... the thud of the windshield blades dragged across ice... a new sound from an old CD, a liquid throb of accordion ... the squeak of the snow-pack as I step toward the door ... the gasp of the apple surrendering to the knife

-Death and Contracts

-The law does not know what to do when someone dies.

-All the agreements, all the debts a person entered into go up in the smoke and the sparks of their dying.

-Landlords with suicides tear up their leases.

-Creditors try to go after the relatives of debtors who die,

-because if you can scare just one surviving family member into paying, that's good.

-But mainly nothing works and creditors

-are left to snap their fingers,

-because another deadbeat has pulled a fast one.

 I'm Glad I Don't Have Bird Feet

 It would be so hard to put socks on.